medikoo/dbjs/README.md

 Similar options can be provided when extending `Number` type (`min`, `max` and `step`) or `DateTime` type (`min` and `max`).

-Mind that while this is the only programmed-in options, you can create your own very custom types, programmatically, with they're constructors and other internal logic.
+Mind that, while this is the only programmed-in options, you still can create your very own custom types programmatically, by creating custom constructors and providing other logic.

-Within DBJS `Boolean`, `Number`, `String`, `DateTime`, `RegExp` and `Function` types are all primitives expressed with one value (even though in JavaScript some of them object types).
-Base of type for objects which references individual propertis is `Object`
+Within DBJS following types: `Boolean`, `Number`, `String`, `DateTime`, `RegExp` and `Function` are all considered as primitive and are expressed with one end value (even though in JavaScript language some of them are expressed with objects).

 #### Object type

-The object type in DBJS is `Db.Object`, instance of it is set of properties, and each property has both _name_ and value that can be of any defined DBJS type
+Base type for object types is `Db.Object`, Instance of `Db.Object` is (as in plain JavaScript) a plain object (a set of proprties).
+Each property can have value that can be of any defined DBJS type

 ```javascript
 var obj = Db.Object({ foo: 'bar', bar: 34 });